Jason D'Aquino: Biography

 D'Aquino was born on October 22, 1974, and raised in Long Island, New York.
 He attended Purchase College in Westchester, NY, where he received a degree in Visual Arts.
-After spending some time in Kingston, NY, he relocated to Buffalo, NY, where he currently resides.
+After spending some time in Kingston, NY, he relocated to Buffalo, NY, and he currently resides in East Meadow, NY.
 In addition to being a fine artist, he has been a tattoo artist since 2000.
-Jason found his soulmate in artist/psychic/provocateur Katy Bea Martinez-Arizala Keller (Katy D'Aquino).
-They live and work together in wedded bliss - along with their three pups and two hairless cats : Porky, Pearl, Spooky, Iggy, and Dink.
+He currently works at Wyld Chyld tattoo shop in Merrick, NY.

 Miniaturist Methodology & The Found Object

-D'Aquino is an obsessive collector of sentimental surfaces and found objects: antique books, vintage ledgers, 18th century animal-skin vellum, and human skull fragments to name a few.
+D'Aquino is an obsessive collector of sentimental surfaces and found objects: antique books, vintage ledgers, 18th century animal skin vellum, and human skull fragments to name a few.
 His constant hunt for these found objects has led him to uncover some exceptional treasures.
 In 2000, he discovered a hand-quilled illustrated whaling manuscript from St. Petersburg Russia, which was so valuable he sold it at Christie's Auction House in New York City.

 Numerous forms of historical ephemera are transformed from forgotten nostalgia into illuminated masterpieces, as D'Aquino skillfully applies his graphite illustrations to them.
-He must routinely frequent flea markets, estate sales, and creepy abandoned buildings in order to locate the found objects he prefers to draw on.
-The complexion of the surfaces he chooses to draw on are never artificially discolored, but rather naturally aged due to their exposure to the elements over time.
+He must routinely frequent flea markets, estate sales, and abandoned buildings in order to locate the found objects he prefers to draw on.
+The complexion of the surfaces he chooses to draw on are never artificially discolored, but rather naturally aged by exposure to the elements over time.

 He achieves the intense precision in his miniature drawings with the aid of architectural drafting tools and high-magnification goggles.
 While residing in Kingston, NY, a friend of D'Aquino's was employed at an upscale jewelry shop cutting diamonds, and one day D'Aquino had the opportunity to try his friend's high capacity jewelers magnification goggles on.
-He instantly fell in love with the challenge of imbuing his graphite drawings with a dense level of detail that the naked eye could never ascertain alone.
+He instantly fell in love with the challenge of imbuing his graphite drawings with a dense level of detail that the naked eye could not ascertain.